How to Talk to Girls at Parties (film)

 How to Talk to Girls at Parties is a 2017 science fiction romantic comedy film directed by John Cameron Mitchell from a screenplay he co-wrote with Philippa Goslett, based on the 2006 short story of the same name by Neil Gaiman.
 The film stars Elle Fanning, Alex Sharp, Ruth Wilson, Matt Lucas and Nicole Kidman.
 Principal photography began on 9 November 2015 in Sheffield.

 The film had its world premiere at the Cannes Film Festival on 21 May 2017.
 It was released in the United Kingdom on 11 May 2018 by StudioCanal UK and in the United States on 25 May 2018 by A24.

-Premise
+Plot

 A young punk named Enn and his best friends stumble upon a bizarre gathering of teenagers from another planet, visiting Earth to complete a mysterious rite of passage.
 Enn falls madly in love with Zan, a beautiful and rebellious alien who becomes fascinated with him.
 Together, they embark on a delirious adventure through the kinetic punk rock world of 1970s London, inadvertently setting off a series of events that leads to the ultimate showdown between punks and aliens.